Code-Institute-Submissions/MS2-FilmAnseo/README.md

  Add Image Here

+### Navigation and logo
+The site has a navigation bar that includes a hamburger icon (links to the contact form and about sections of the page).
+It also contains the site title and an icon (marker) that immediately helps to explain the site purpose.

 ### Features to implement in the future
 For the next iteration of the site, the following features would be implemented: